 NTUC Income Cancer Protect: A fuss-free plan with added benefits

 NTUC Income's Cancer Protect policy is fuss-free in every sense of the word.
 Policyholders enjoy an automatic renewal for the same contract term and sum assured every decade if a claim isn't made.
 This excludes the event where you make a claim for an early stage of a major cancer.

 However, this policy is subject to medical underwriting and may require the applicant to undergo a medical test.
 Furthermore, it will not pay any benefits should a claim arise from an existing medical condition that was not communicated beforehand.
 The sum assured is not as competitive too, starting at S$50,000 and capping out at S$100,000.
 With regards to payouts for early stage cancer, you only receive 25% of the sum assured.

 On the bright side, the premiums are affordable and coverage is comprehensive.
 The monthly premium starts at S$14.40, but you have the flexibility to make your payment quarterly, half-yearly, or yearly too.
 Additionally, you receive up to 125% of your sum assured should you be diagnosed with an advanced stage cancer.
 Finally, there is a death benefit of S$5,000 or 100% of premiums paid (if death occurs within a year from the date that coverage begins).

 Prudential PRUCancer 360: Features the longest coverage across all stages

 Prudential's PRUCancer 360 policy boasts the widest coverage on this list, including infants who are a year old to senior citizens up to 100 years old.
 Additionally, it covers all stages of cancer and provides a 100% payout of your sum assured upon diagnosis for any stage.

 The sum assured starts at S$10,000 and goes up to a maximum of S$300,000.
 This translates into a maximum monthly premium of S$46 (based on a 25-year-old female who is a non-smoker).
-However, applicants age 1 to 16 are restricted to a maximum sum assured of S$100,000 and the maximum age of renewal is 95 years old.
+Do note though, applicants age 1 to 16 are restricted to a maximum sum assured of S$100,000 and the maximum age of renewal is 95 years old.
 There is also no death benefit included.